forcedotcom/b2b-commerce-for-visualforce/README.md

 Further integrate your fully featured Visualforce storefront with an Experience Builder site, and deliver a smooth transitional experience for your buyers across your solution.

-This guide steps through deploying the Header components using Salesforce CLI.
+This guide describes how to deploy the B2B Commerce Header component using Salesforce CLI (https://developer.salesforce.com/tools/sfdxcli).

-See https://developer.salesforce.com/tools/sfdxcli for information regarding the Salesforce CLI.

 ## Prerequisites

-* An org with B2B Commerce Winter ‘21 release (Version 4.13) installed
+* An org with B2B Commerce for Visualforce Winter ‘21 (version 4.13) installed
-* A community using a Builder template
+* An Experience Cloud site that uses an Experience Builder template.
 * Salesforce CLI set up
   * https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm